 Disney family costumes are fun to brainstorm and usually easy to pull together.
 Whether you go with a theme like Star Wars or Inside Out or find a family like Thor and his parents, there is something for everyone!

 But if you don’t want to deal with costumes, that’s ok too!
-We attended the Halloween party the night before our cruise and knowing we had costumes for that, we decided to go easy at Magic Kingdom and got coordinating shirts.
+We attended the Halloween party the night before our cruise and knowing we had costumes for that, we decided to go easy at Magic Kingdom and got coordinating shirts which made it cute and easy to pose for pictures.

 Matching Disney Halloween shirts are comfortable and cute